Ajaysinh-kher/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
+interactive navigation menu that changes color or style when scrolled or when hovering over a menu item, using js, HTML and CSS.